CexyNature/Info_TownsvilleFloods/README.md

 Townsville Water and Waste Committee Chair Russ Cook said Council has introduced free dumping for the whole community to help the flood clean up."
 [Source](https://twitter.com/TCC_News/status/1092648621336453120)

  - James Cook University

+ **February 6th, 2019:** Update in Townsville campus

+ "Because of the extreme weather in Townsville, JCU’s Townsville (Douglas) Campus remains partially closed on Wednesday 6th February, Thursday 7th February, and Friday 8th February.
+Please see below regarding teaching and access to services on Campus.
+Return to work is occurring for priority services and functions.
+We are working towards a full opening of the Douglas campus by Monday, 11th February."
+Source JCU Chief of Staff, for more information visit [JCU website](https://www.jcu.edu.au/news/releases/2019/january/extreme-weather-townsville)

  **February 5th, 2019:** Extreme weather and Townsville campus status